nicopap/ui-navigation/Readme.md

   * **Breaking**: Rename `NavRequest::Free` → `NavRequest::Unlock` for consistency.
   * **Breaking**: `NavEvent::Unlocked` now contains a [`LockReason`] rather than an `Entity`.
   * Add `NavRequest::Lock` request to block navigation through a request.
+  * Add a way to spawn and set focusables as not focusable at all with [`Focusable::block`].

 [diff-18-19]: https://github.com/nicopap/ui-navigation/compare/v0.18.0...v0.19.0
 [`ButtonBundle`]: https://docs.rs/bevy/0.8.0/bevy/ui/entity/struct.ButtonBundle.html